Towards gain tuning for numerical KKL observers: Results

-We observe that the choice of $\omegac$ greatly influences the performance of the learned observer.
+The choice of $\omegac$ greatly influences the performance of the learned observer, as seen in Fig.~\ref{fig:rev_duffing_test_trajs}.
 In our simulations, lower values of $\omegac$ lead to a long convergence time and large overshoot, which corresponds to high values of $\normHtwo{G_z}$.
-The transformation also seems harder to learn for low $\omegac$, leading to lower performance and extrapolation capabilities, as illustrated in Fig.~\ref{fig:rev_duffing_traj_extrapolation}.
-However, low $\omegac$ also yield a high signal to noise ratio in $z$, such that the observer is relatively robust to measurement noise.
-This is illustrated for the reverse Duffing oscillator in the left column of Fig.~\ref{fig:rev_duffing_test_trajs}.
-On the other hand, high values of $\omegac$ lead to a high gradient of $\Tinvparam$: the approximate transformation is not smooth and therefore very sensitive to changes in $z$, hence to noise.
-The signal to noise ratio in $z$ is also quite low due to the fast eigenvalues of $D$.
+However, low $\omegac$ also yields a high signal to noise ratio in $z$, such that the observer is relatively robust to measurement noise.
+This is illustrated in the left column of Fig.~\ref{fig:rev_duffing_test_trajs}.
+On the other hand, high values of $\omegac$ lead to a high gradient of $\Tinvparam$: the approximate transformation is not smooth and therefore very sensitive to changes in $z$, hence to measurement noise.
+The signal to noise ratio in $z$ is also low due to the fast eigenvalues of $D$.
 This is depicted at the bottom right of Fig.~\ref{fig:rev_duffing_test_trajs}.
-The central column in Fig.~\ref{fig:rev_duffing_test_trajs} is for $\omegac = 0.15$, which is the optimum of our criterion.
+In the central column of Fig.~\ref{fig:rev_duffing_test_trajs}, we select $\omegac = 0.15$ the optimal value according to criterion~\eqref{eq:gain_tuning_criterion}.
 This setting yields an acceptable trade-off between these different aspects: both overshoot and noise sensitivity remain limited.
 Hence, the proposed gain turning criterion leads to satisfying performance for this use case.

-Similar results are presented in Fig.~\ref{fig:vdp_sensitivity} for the Van der Pol oscillator.
-Again, we observe the trade-off between peaking represented in $\normHtwo{G_z}$ and smoothness represented in the gradient of $\Tinvparam$.
-A heatmap of the learned observer and a test trajectory are illustrated in Fig.~\ref{fig:vdp_heatmap}.